-- a severance payment in an amount equal to the sum of (i) twelve (12) months of the executive's base salary then in effect on the date of termination date (except for Mr. Roberts, whose payments would be equivalent to six (6) months of his base salary), and (ii) for Mr. Mueller, Dr. Meyer, Mr. Bachus and Mr. Mildenhall, 100% of the executive's target bonus for the fiscal year in which the termination occurs, with the total of such amounts to be payable over twelve (12) months in equal installments in accordance with the Company's regular payroll cycle, commencing with the first payroll date occurring on or after the sixtieth (60th) day following the date of the executive's termination of employment; - payment by us of the premiums required to continue the executive's group health care coverage for a period of twelve (12) months following the executive's termination (except for Mr. Roberts whose payments would be for a period of six (6) months following his termination) under the applicable provisions of the Consolidated Omnibus Budget Reconciliation Act ("COBRA"), provided that the executive timely elects to continue and remains eligible for these benefits under COBRA, and does not become eligible for health coverage through another employer during this period; and - with respect to Mr. Mueller, Dr. Meyer, Mr. Bachus and Mr. Mildenhall, acceleration of the vesting of the next annual installment under any outstanding stock option or restricted stock award that otherwise would have vested on the next vesting date following the named executive officer's termination.
+- a severance payment in an amount equal to the sum of (i) twelve (12) months of the executive's base salary then in effect on the date of termination date, and (ii) for Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall and Ms. Marsh, 100% of the executive's target bonus for the fiscal year in which the termination occurs, with the total of such amounts to be payable over twelve (12) months in equal installments in accordance with the Company's regular payroll cycle, commencing with the first payroll date occurring on or after the sixtieth (60th) day following the date of the executive's termination of employment; - payment by us of the premiums required to continue the executive's group health care coverage for a period of twelve (12) months following the executive's termination under the applicable provisions of the Consolidated Omnibus Budget Reconciliation Act ("COBRA"), provided that the executive timely elects to continue and remains eligible for these benefits under COBRA, and does not become eligible for health coverage through another employer during this period; and - · with respect to Mr. Mueller, Dr. Meyer, Mr. Bachus, Mr. Mildenhall and Ms. Marsh, acceleration of the vesting of the next annual installment under any outstanding stock option or restricted stock award that otherwise would have vested on the next vesting date following the named executive officer's termination.